Dental Preceptorships

 5. Violation of CCHS's Drug and Alcohol-Free Workplace Policy

-6. Fighting, threatening or disrupting the work of others
+6. Fighting, threatening, or disrupting the work of others

 7. Irregular attendance, habitual lateness or early departures, unexcused absences